ys201810/motomedi/README.md

 Note that, now I don't write how to use each training scripts.
 I will update it in each directories.[WIP]

-## about Confirm the DL inference result.
+## about Confirming the DL inference result.
 I set up simple UI web apprication at 'web_if/'.
 If you want to check the result using this, then you should execute a below command.